 Many office workers have now been working from home for over a year, and as we enter the next phase of the “new normal,” things are changing in the business world every day.
 It’s important to take stock of your energy level at work, as well as how your direct reports are faring, to avoid burnout.
-Blueground’s furnished apartments in 14 cities worldwide are designed to feel like home, and they double as sleek, well-equipped home offices.That said, a beautiful space isn’t all you or your employees need to be productive at work.
+Blueground’s furnished apartments worldwide are designed to feel like home, and they double as sleek, well-equipped home offices.That said, a beautiful space isn’t all you or your employees need to be productive at work.
 We’ve hunted out some advice from renowned leaders and experts about how you can recognize the early signs of burnout and take action to keep yourself—and your team—motivated, productive, and focused on the future.

 Are you not sure whether you qualify as burnt out or merely stressed out?
 The Mayo Clinic has put together a comprehensive guide to burnout that includes the following self-screening questions: